-Eye surgery for dogs is an important subject to be educated on, due to the frequency at which eye-related problems tend to affect pets.
+Eye surgery for dogs is an important topic to be educated on, due to the frequency at which eye-related problems tend to affect pets.

-For an example of when eye surgery for dogs might be a necessity, look at Cataracts.
+For an example of when eye surgery for dogs might be a necessity, look at cataracts.
 Humans aren't the only ones that get them.
 A cataract is when the transparent lens of the eye becomes clouded over.
-Cloudy Eyes in Dogs is usually a milky white or bluish color.
+Cloudy eyes in dogs are usually a milky white or bluish color.

 In both humans and dogs, a cataract left untreated will only get more severe.
 After a certain point, there is a chance that blindness will occur.
 If you notice an unusual hazy film over your dog's eye, see about getting treatment as soon as you can.